 Facility refers to a building, or portion of a building, in which licensed care is provided, as well as the outdoor area dedicated to the program.

-Program is the daily indoor and outdoor activities planned for children, and meets children's developmental needs as described in Schedule G of the Child Care Licensing Regulation.
+Program is the daily indoor and outdoor activities planned for children, and meets children's developmental needs.